-- Explaining concepts and applications through videos.
-Videos will be posted on Facebook. - Group discussions and solving problems. - Problems and exercises will be assigned from the text on each section at the time of discussing the section.
+- Explaining concepts and applications through lectures using white-board. - Group discussions and solving problems. - Problems and exercises will be assigned from the text on each section at the time of discussing the section.

 Grade Distribution

 - Your final grade will depend on the following components with these proportions: - Assignments and Quizzes (15%): Quizzes may not be announced in advance. - Mini-Project (15%). - Midterm Exam (30%).
 Nov.
 19, 2020 (Thursday). - If the exam is not held for any reason (urgent circumstances), it will be immediately postponed to the next regular class. - Final Exam (40%): To be announced by the University. - You need to achieve at least 60% in order to pass the course.